Bulgaria Air: Charter flights

 Bulgaria Air performs charter flights for over 60 leading tour operators, air transport brokers, airlines, and other companies of the aviation and tourist industries.
-During the summer season the airline mainly operates flights from Bourgas and Varna airports to destinations in Germany, Israel, Lebanon, Poland, and Russia.
-In addition, the company operates charter flights from Sofia airport to popular holiday destinations in Egypt, Greece, Italy, Spain, Tunisia, and Turkey.
+During the summer season, the airline mainly operates flights from Burgas and Varna airports to destinations in Germany, Israel, Lebanon, and Poland.
+In addition, the company operates charter flights from Sofia Airport to popular holiday destinations in Egypt, Greece, Italy, Spain, Tunisia, and Turkey.